elenalowery/data-observability/README.md

-**This repo contains materials that are used during the Data Observability meetup.**
+**This repo contains materials that are used during the Data Observability workshop.**

 Userids and password for the [Databand workshop instance](https://rbc-workshop.databand.ai) will be provided by the instructor.